 What does an ADA Survey cover?

-Route of travel: An accessible route of travel shall be provided to all portions of the building and from the public way to an accessible entrance.
+Accessible Route: An accessible route of travel must be provided to all public accommodations and commercial facilities within the building and from the public way to an accessible entrance.
 To the extent feasible, the route should coincide with the route typically used by the general public.

-Controls and Operating Mechanisms: Access to controls, dispensers, receptacles, outlets and switches.
+Controls and Operating Mechanisms: Controls, dispensers, receptacles, outlets and switches must be accessible.

 Fitting and Dressing Rooms: Minimum number of dressing rooms, size, and clearances.

 Space Allowance and Reach Ranges: Wheelchair passage width, turning space size and approach, forward and side reach.

 Fixed or Built-in Seating and Counters: Minimum number, size, knee space, height of work surfaces, sales and service counters, teller windows and information counters.

 Access to Employee Areas: In general, all employee areas must be accessible including individual work stations.
 Exceptions are security areas and areas not customarily occupied.